Rajashekhar-Hosamani/amazon_project/README.md

 ## **Project Overview**

 I have worked on analyzing a dataset of over 20,000 sales records from an Amazon-like e-commerce platform.
-This project involves extensive querying of customer behavior, product performance, and sales trends using PostgreSQL.
+This project involves extensive querying of customer behavior, product performance, and sales trends using Microsoft SQL Server.
 Through this project, I have tackled various SQL problems, including revenue analysis, customer segmentation, and inventory management.

 The project also focuses on data cleaning, handling null values, and solving real-world business problems using structured queries.